opf/openproject/docs/release-notes/14-4-0/README.md

 ### Meetings: Saving a new agenda item does not automatically add another empty one

-When working with the meeting module in OpenProject, a new agenda item was automatically created as soon as a previous one was saved.
+In the past, when working with the meeting module in OpenProject, a new agenda item was automatically created as soon as a previous one was saved.
 This was originally built so that new items could be added to a meeting in quick succession.
 However, working with it has shown that often no new agenda item was needed at all - but, for example, a work package should be added or another change made.
-For this reason, OpenProject 14.4 has virtually reversed this feature: adding a new agenda item no longer creates another agenda item.
+For this reason, OpenProject 14.4 has virtually reversed this feature: **saving an agenda item no longer creates a new empty one**.

 ### Meetings tab on work packages: Display related meetings chronologically

-Text

-For more details, see https://community.openproject.org/wp/56651.
+In OpenProject 14.4, the **meetings tab within work packages now displays related meetings in chronological order**.
+This feature is designed for users who organize meetings and connect work packages with dynamic meetings, making it easier to see when a work package has been discussed.

+For upcoming meetings, the tab will display them in chronological order with the nearest occurrence first and the most distant last.
+For past meetings, the tab will display them in reverse chronological order, with the most recent occurrence first and the oldest last.

 ### Design: Improve avatar color generation so that users with same names are distinguishable

-Text

-For more details, see https://community.openproject.org/wp/56325.
+Some users share the same name or create several accounts with the same name.
+To be able to tell them apart, e.g. when looking through search results for that name, we improved the avatar color generation, so that users with the same name have different colors.
+We recommend uploading an avatar image so that the distinction is even more obvious.

 ### Dropdown menu on work packages: Move "Copy link to clipboard" up